List of New Netherland placename etymologies: Barnegat

 Originally Barendegat or "Inlet of the Breakers" for the waterway's turbulent channel.

 Bedloe's Island

 Now known as Liberty Island, under Dutch sovereignty the island became the property of Isaack Bedloo, merchant and "select burgher" of New Amsterdam, and one of 94 signers of the "Remonstrance of the People of New Netherlands to the Director-General and Council".

 Bergen

 Bergen Square

 The forerunner of Hudson and Bergen counties.
 Believed to come from the word bergen, which in Dutch and other Germanic languages of northern Europe means "mountains" or "hills", and could describe a most distinct geological feature of the region, the Palisades.
-Another interpretation is that it comes from the Dutch verb bergen as meaning "to save or recover" or the noun "place of safety", inspired by the settlers' return after they had fled attacks by the native population during the Peach Tree War.
+Another interpretation is that it comes from the Dutch verb bergen as meaning "to save or recover" or the noun "place of safety", inspired by the settlers' return after they had fled attacks by the native population during the Peach War.
 Some say that it is named for Bergen op Zoom in the Netherlands or the city in Norway.